Flank/flank-dashboard/metrics/web/docs/features/debug_menu/01_debug_menu_design.md

 }
 ```

-Read more about the `Hive` package using the following [link](https://pub.dev/packages/hive).

-## Metrics application
+## Metrics Web Application

-The following sub-sections provide an implementation of `Debug Menu` integration for the Metrics Web Application by layers.
+The following sub-sections provide an implementation of `Debug Menu` feature for the Metrics Web Application by layers.
 Read more about layers and their responsibilities in the [Metrics Web Application architecture document](https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/01_metrics_web_application_architecture.md).

 ### Data layer